 - The van must not be regularly used by one employee who prevents others from using it.

 - Private use of the van must be minimal.

-You may choose to make an electric van available to your employee for private use between now and 31 December 2019.
+You may choose to make an electric van available to your employee for private use in future.
+Partial relief will apply in respect of vans made available between 1 January 2023 and 31 December 2025.

 An employee may not need to pay BIK on a van if it exceeds a certain weight.
 The van must have a gross van weight (gross laden weight) of more than 3,500kg for this exemption.